The In-Between: Is a life on the road a life without a home?

 Whenever I live abroad, I am usually not fully integrated into the new place yet, but also no longer completely rooted in the one I came from.
 My life over the past years has existed in that space between worlds — between cultures, between physical places, between land and sea, between languages, and between identities.

 At home in Austria, I am the somewhat exotic marine biologist who has lived in several countries and loves the ocean despite growing up in a landlocked country.
 I am also the rational, independent, and strong woman who follows the Austrian lifestyle of focusing on work and studies.
+Abroad, I become something slightly different.
+Here I am the teacher, a biologist, and the “one who travelled to the edge”, as my grandmother likes to call me.
+Still, I realized that a part of me is not fully met in Vienna: my emotional, sensitive, ocean-adjacent self.
+That part of me seems to appear and breathe more freely in places like Lisbon, Istanbul, or Dahab.

 In Istanbul, I can openly show affection and a love for connection, and people usually receive this happily.
 In Dahab, I can spend days and nights underwater, and there are always people around who share the same fascination for the sea.
 In Lisbon, I can appreciate culture while living close to the beach, and allow myself to move more into my emotional and playful side.

+Even though all the places I have lived in or travelled to have been wonderful experiences, I often notice the same underlying feeling: I am always in-between.
 The Austrian.
 The marine biologist who speaks foreign languages and scuba dives.
 But also the early-career scientist woman who dances Salsa and Forró, African dances, and plays drums

 My home is not one physical place — it is a state.
 Some call this limbo.
 Some call it rootless.
 Others might say it is simply escaping responsibility.